NDR plus endpoint detection and response

 • Integration into other IT security infrastructures: ForeNova NovaGuard interacts with ForeNova NovaCommand and the MDR services offered by ForeNova.
 In addition, ForeNova NovaGuard also works with security information and event management (SIEM) offerings such as Radar, ArcSight or Splunk, as well as firewalls from Palo Alto, Sophos, Fortinet, Checkpoint and Cisco.
 Supported endpoint solutions are Bitdefender, McAfee, F-Secure, Sophos, Symantec, Trend Micro and Windows Defender ATP.
 VMware or the network access control solution Macmon are also supported.

-"Especially the complex Advanced Persistent Threats (APTs) of the present and the future require the interaction between the observation of conspicuous structures in the data traffic by an NDR and the immediate blocking of starting attacks on the endpoint." says Thomas Krause, Regional Director DACH at ForeNova.
+“The complex Advanced Persistent Threats (APTs) of the present and the future in particular require the interaction between the observation of conspicuous structures in data traffic by an NDR and the immediate blocking of attacks on the endpoint,” says Thomas Krause, Regional Director DACH at ForeNova.

 More at ForeNova.com